tcgoetz/GarminDB/README.md

 # Notes

 * The scripts were developed on OSX.
 Information or patches that on using these scripts on other platforms are welcome.
+* Running the scripts on Linux should require little or no changes.
+* I'm not sure what it wouldtake to run these scripts on Windows.